marionettejs/backbone.marionette/docs/marionette.itemview.md

 # Marionette.ItemView

 An `ItemView` is a view that represents a single item.
 That item may be a `Backbone.Model` or may be a `Backbone.Collection`.
-Whichever it is, though, it will be treated as a single item.
+Whichever it is though, it will be treated as a single item.

 ## Documentation Index